(archaic, transitive) To copulate with (a woman).

-Swive, a new play by award-winning writer Ella Hickson (The Writer, Almeida; ANNA, National Theatre) and directed by Natalie Abrahami (ANNA, National Theatre; Machinal, Almeida), interrogates the power of aesthetics in gaining and maintaining control in a patriarchy.
+Swive, a new play created by award-winning writer Ella Hickson (The Writer, Almeida; ANNA, National Theatre) and director Natalie Abrahami (ANNA, National Theatre; Machinal, Almeida), interrogates the power of aesthetics in gaining and maintaining control in a patriarchy.

 The power of kings is never predicated on their appearance.
 In Swive, Hickson shines candlelight on the savage pressure that women are under to sell themselves on their least interesting quality.
 If beauty is the key to survival, how do you hold on to what time will take away?